adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 Yep, the correct, Stackage LTS-11.13 version was in fact installed.

 I grabbed all the package names from LTS-11.13, I counted 2474 packages that got tested against each other for this particular LTS release.
-Kudos to the Stackage team for making sure we will only use packages that are playing nice with eachother!
+Kudos to the Stackage Curator [Team](https://github.com/commercialhaskell/stackage/blob/master/CURATORS.md) for making sure we will only use packages that are playing nice with eachother!